The CASE Approach - an evidence based intervention -

 • Our organization is implementing a Zero Suicide Approach.
 Will training in the CASE Approach meet our needs?

 The CASE Approach resonates nicely with the Zero Suicide Initiative as reflected by various trainings on the CASE Approach - provided by Dr. Shea - having been listed on the Zero Suicide’s Care Training Options List for years.
+Both the CASE Approach and the CASE Approach Online Courses have been placed on the Best Practices Registry (BPR) of the Suicide Prevention Resource Center (SPRC).

 • Does this course provide CEs or CMEs?